KirovAir/delectra/README.md

 Wait for SemiRestore to avoid any risk at all since I can _NOT_ guarantee a successful uninstall.
 Every system is different after multiple tweak installations so make sure you remove every tweak you have installed to be as stock as possible.

 __Update 01-03-2018:__ Multiple people on Reddit and [here](https://github.com/KirovAir/delectra/issues/2) have used the script succesfully on various devices.

+__Update 01-04-2018:__ Even futurerestore(d) devices seems to work, as well as the iPhone 6s as seen in the [user reports](https://github.com/KirovAir/delectra/issues/2).
 Still, be careful!

 ## Troubleshooting
 #### My tweaks are not working on the betas anymore?